 A duty is a legally recognized obligation to conform to a particular standard of conduct.
 Your personal injury lawyer, for example, has a legal duty to act in your case as another reasonably prudent lawyer would in a similar situation.
 If they don't, your lawyer has breached their duty and you can sue for malpractice.
 This is the general standard for a legal duty: to act as a reasonably prudent person in the same or similar circumstances.
 A judge decides whether you owe someone a legal duty.

 Let's switch up our example.
-Suppose after a particularly nasty fight, your ex goes to a bar.
-They get sloshed.
-On their drive home, they hit a pedestrian walking their a loved one, let's say a child, in a crosswalk.
+Suppose after a particularly nasty fight, your ex goes to a bar and becomes inebriated.
+On their drive home, they hit a pedestrian walking their child in a crosswalk.
 The pedestrian is taken to the hospital and goes home with six stitches.
-Although the child wasn't hit, they have nightmares that just won't go away.
+Although the child wasn't hit, they have nightmares that won't go away.

 Here a judge would find that your ex owed a duty to the pedestrian.
 Pedestrians in crosswalks are foreseeable to drivers, including drunk drivers.
 A judge may also find that your ex owed a duty to the child, were they to sue for the nightmares, because they were within what's called the “zone of danger."
-The zone of danger rule just means that the defendant (the person you are suing) was very close to serious physical harm.
-The law varies significantly from state to state, so you would be wise to consult with a local personal injury lawyer.
+The zone of danger rule means that the defendant was very close to serious physical harm.
+The law varies from state to state, so it would be wise to consult with a local personal injury lawyer.